• Skip to primary navigation

 Some might say to microwave the milk first, but when you do that you’re frothing warm milk which might come shooting up out the sides of the french press.
 I think you should edge on the side of caution and froth it first then heat it.
 Here’s how!

 You need to be able to remove all pieces of metal from the french press jug.
-If your french press has metal attached to the jug part, you will need to just heat up the milk first in a separate microwave-safe container, and then froth it.
+If your french press has metal attached to the jug part, you will need to just heat the milk first in a separate microwave-safe container, and then froth it.
 Never put metal in a microwave.

 Pour milk into your french press until it is no more than one-third full.
 The milk is going to at least double in volume so you’ll need the space.

 Pop the french press lid on.
 Hold the lid down firmly with one hand and push and pull the plunger through the milk.
 Don’t be too violent with it, you don’t want the milk to come shooting up and out of it.
-Plunge it through the milk until you are happy with how forthy is has become.
+Plunge it through the milk until you are happy with how forthy it has become.

 Take the plunger-lid off your french press.
 Remove any other bits of metal and microwave that sucker for 30 to 45 seconds.